daisytuner/tiramisu-autoscheduler/README.md

 # Tiramisu Autoscheduler

-This repository contains a standalong version of the Tiramisu auto-scheduler, which supports auto-scheduling SDFGs.
+This repository contains a standalone version of the Tiramisu auto-scheduler for SDFGs.